 Coming in 2018

 In 1896, ragtime began to sweep over New York City in what became a frenzied wave.
 A fortunate few rode on its crest for a couple of decades before it came crashing down.
 Among them was the conservatory-trained Mike Bernard, a favorite of audiences for the speed of his playing and his acrobatic antics, a man whose enormous ego made him singularly unpopular with his peers but who, early in his career, became known as the Ragtime King of the World.
 Bernard’s biggest rival was the Kentucky-born Ben Harney, billed as the originator of ragtime, a white man with a thundering piano style and raw vocals evocative of the Mississippi delta.
 And there was Will Marion Cook, an African-American who first made his name as a classically-trained violinist and later as a temperamental composer of ragtime operas whose genius was often superseded by anger and frustration.
-These players, and others, populate the pages of Temptation Rag, a story that touches the very heart of a tumultuous era in American music and the people who helped make it great—their lust for fame, their loves and betrayals, and their ultimate longing for redemption.
+These players, and others, populate the pages of Temptation Rag, a story—part fiction, part fact—that touches the very heart of a tumultuous era in American music and the people who helped make it great.
+Their lust for fame, their loves and betrayals, and their ultimate longing for redemption.